- To set academic standards

 Are Faculty/Staff allowed to ask an individual about their service animal’s purpose if one enters their office or classroom?

-No, only Public Safety can as two questions permitted by law.
+No, only Public Safety can ask the two questions permitted by law.
 Faculty/staff cannot ask a person about their disability or their service animal.

 What are some basic etiquette rules for service animals and their handlers?